Mohnblumentau/Mohnblumentau.github.io/_projects/3_project.md

 category: master
 ---

 The 2D-Game is played with multi-touch, one finger moved air plane on the left side of the screen up and down and other tap is used to fire bullets.
-These bullets are shot (without buff) in a stright line from the air plane across the screen.
+These bullets are shot (without buff) in a streight line from the air plane across the screen.
 It can hit the chicken that come flying in from the right side and have different types and effects.

 The Game was developed in Android Studio with C++.
+This Game was developed by a group of three students, I created the base game idea, developed the core mechanics and drew the art.
 A short Gameplay video can be seen on <a href="https://www.youtube.com/watch?v=3ZpEfqJs5_4">YouTube</a>.

 <div class="row">